kpuka/SIMAH/_posts/2021-08-16-randomization.md

 -   Randomization would be completely undermined if a poor procedure is adopted to implement the allocation sequence.
 Allocation concealment is achieved when the allocation sequence is unknown to those assessing eligibility and assigning participants to the treatment groups, until the moment of assignment.
 It prevents researchers from influencing which participants are assigned to a given group.
 -   Allocation concealment involves not knowing the allocation sequence before random allocation occurs.
 In contrast, blinding involves not knowing the treatment allocation after random allocation occurs.
 -   Central randomization (e.g. having to contact a central location or utilize a computer program such as REDCap) is more convenient and preferred, relative to other methods such as sealed envelopes.
 Allocation concealment is enforced because no one knows what the next allocation can be and no one can tamper with the system (e.g. cannot check the next envelope to know the next assignment).
-[More on REDCap below].

 # Types of Randomization